 While the notion of #comphet has opened the eyes of many, it's important to do so without falling into the trap of bi erasure.

 Wherever you sit on the sexuality spectrum, it's worth considering how compulsory heterosexuality affects you.
-What Rich said four decades ago still stands — straightness might be system that's imposed.
+What Rich said four decades ago still stands — straightness might just be a system that's imposed upon us.
 For queer people, coming out often means interrogating certain beliefs held about yourself.
 And maybe this is an opportunity for straight people to do the same.